vocksel/elixir/README.md

 - **ClassName**: This can be any one of ROBLOX's Script instances (defaults to `Script`).

+## Modules

+Any Lua file with a `return` statement at the end of the file is assumed to be a ModuleScript when compiling.

+This means you generally won't have to bother with setting properties at the top of the file.
+One of the few cases where it's needed is when creating LocalScripts.

 ## Importing Models

 ROBLOX model files inside of the source directory will be automatically imported